Gluten Free Sweet Potato Waffles

 But, if you have a regular size waffle maker, it should make one large waffle.

-How to make this recipe for yam waffles
+How to make this recipe for sweet potato waffles:

 First, if you have yams or sweet potatoes for dinner, ALWAYS save some of the baked flesh.
 There’s so many recipes you can repurpose it with.